Code-Institute-Submissions/PerkunasKF-CI-MSP4-Gym_1.0/README.md

 3. As a current client, I want to be able access my unique item inventory.

 #### Owner Goals:
-1. As an owner, I want to be able access all order information.
-2. As an owner, I want to be able to add new products.
+1. As an owner, I want to be able to add new products.
-3. As an owner, I want to be able to edit existing products.
+2. As an owner, I want to be able to edit existing products.
 3. As an owner, I want to be able to delete items.

 ### Development Planes